Anora

 This movie follows the whirlwind romance between Anora, a 23 year-old stripper, and Ivan, the 21 year-old son of a Russian Oligarch.
 The first half is a fairy tale.
 But the clock strikes midnight when Ivan’s parents find out about his and Anora’s marriage.

-Then, the plot points of the first half are mimicked, but backwards.
+Then, the plot points of the first half play-out, but backwards.
 Like a warped mirror.
 For example: At first, Ivan and Anora cheer and pop champagne on a private jet en route to their wedding.
 Later, Ivan screams in frustration and Anora swigs vodka…on that same private jet…en route to their annulment.

 What’s underneath that armor?